 This is a marathon, not a race.
-The journey is rough at times, and you’ll need to get your head straight.
-Think of the colloquialism “When times get tough, the tough get going” and dig-in.
-Consider starting your personal finance journey with a introspective look at these three.
+The finance journey is rough at times, and you’ll need to get your head straight.
+Think of the colloquialism “When times get tough, the tough get going” and then dig in.
+Consider starting your personal finance journey with an introspective look at these next points.

 Satisfy your Soul

 Your soul is your eternal self, identity, and core.
 Make sure you’re addressing and tending to your spiritual self as well.
 I see this as different from a sharp mind and a healthy body.
 This is deeply rooted and drives everything we do.
 For me, this means reading my Bible, spending time in prayer, and journaling.
 Take time to wrestle with questions you have at a binary level.
 It is healthy to seek answers!

 With mind, body, and soul aligned and firing on the same cylinders, let’s set some goals…